Rudolf Gaudio, Associate Professor of Anthropology and contributing faculty member in Media Studies, Gender Studies, and

 Purchase is a terrific place to teach anthropology.
 The students who come here are attracted to cultural diversity not just as a marketing gimmick, but because they're eager to understand how cultural differences and globalization enrich and complicate our lives.
 My students also teach me.
 In Global Sexualities and Language, Culture & Society, students have done fascinating projects on such topics as sexting, slut-shaming, and Spanglish.
 In Media & Performance in Africa students stage performances adapted from African theater and popular culture--including the original "Lion King."
 In another class students perform skits in the Hausa language (spoken in Nigeria); one group even made a Hausa-language video.
 The creativity and curiosity of Purchase students amazes and inspires me.

-Jason Pine, Assistant Professor of Media Studies and contributing faculty member in Anthropology
+Jason Pine, Associate Professor of Media Studies and contributing faculty member in Anthropology

 Coordinator of Anthropology and Media Studies Boards of Study